sonic-net/DASH/documentation/general/dash-sonic-hld.md

 - No requirement to modify an existing rule except for the case above.
 For e.g change action of a rule from permit to deny or vice-versa
 - ACL Tagging
 	- Mapping a prefix to a tag can reduce the repetition of prefixes across different ACL rules and optimize memory usage
-	- Tagging is implemented as a bitmap in Orchagent and SAI layers
+	- Tagging is implemented as a bitmap or list in Orchagent and SAI layers
 	- A prefix can belong to multiple tags
 	- Prefixes can be added or removed from a tag at any time
 	- SAI implementation shall return a capability for the bitmap size.
 A '0' return value shall be treated as no-tag support.